fluent-beats/fluent-beats/docs/pipelines/apm.md

 # Configurations

-The APM metrics relies on `statsd` datagrams that must be aggregated extarnally.
+The APM metrics relies on `statsd` datagrams, sent to Fluent Beats by external application.

-The values must be aggregated extarnally (sampling, averages, etc)  because:
+The pipeline supports the following `statsd` datagram formats:

+- Carbon
+- Telegraph
+- Sysdig StatsD
+- Etsy StatsD

+**Note:**
-1. This pipeline will not perform any sampling/average processing
+> This pipepline does not perform any aggregation on `statsd` datagrams, all metrics must be **aggregated externally**
-2. Elasticsearch does not provide any support for sampling/average over `statsd` datagrams
+>

-To support external aggregation Fluent Beats provides its [Micrometer Statsd Plugin]()
+> Fluent Beats provides its [Micrometer Statsd Plugin]() to support Java applications in this task.

 ## APM

 ### Exported fields